 District of Columbia

 ** For homestead property only

-† Joint tenancy of husband and wife is automatically a tenancy by the entirety
+† Joint tenancy between spouses is automatically a tenancy by the entirety

 ‡ Only if created before April 4, 1985

 There are a few important differences, however, between joint tenancy and tenancy by the entirety.
 For one, if property is held in tenancy by the entirety, neither spouse can transfer his or her half of the property alone, either while alive or by will or trust.
 It must go to the surviving spouse.
 This is different from joint tenancy; a joint tenant is free to break the joint tenancy at any time.